Organizing Testers and Testing

 Code Swapping

-• They identify dependencies and manage changes in them.
+• Identifies dependencies and manages changes in the project.

-• They bring significant people management skills, especially in hiring and growing the test team.
+• Brings people management skills, especially in hiring, training, and growing the test team.

 Testers or Test Team?